NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/10 - Ansible Roles/01 - Ansible Roles.md

     - One option would be to create a designated directory for the roles
     - Ansible by default will look in /etc/ansible/roles
 - Roles can then be shared via GitHub in Ansible Galaxy
-- Ansible-galaxy’s UI or CLI have search functionality to help look for “suitable” roles for users.
+- Ansible-galaxy's UI or CLI have search functionality to help look for "suitable" roles for users.
 - To install a role:

 ```bash